 Unfortunately, water damage is a common issue both homeowners and renters can face.
 The aftermath can be devastating making the property unlivable and permanent damage may occur to personal belongings.
+When water damage occurs in an apartment, whether you live in cold-weather, expensive Chicago or sunny Tampa, Florida, you need to know who is responsible for the damage cost.
+The property owner or renter?
 When water damage occurs in an apartment, who is responsible for the damage cost?
 The property owner or renter?

 Review your lease

 It’s important to know what your lease states regarding property damage.
 Most properties have property insurance and will list what type of damage that is covered and what is not.
 The lease may specify actions that may be in place depending on the severity of the water damage.
 If the damage is severe and the apartment is unlivable is the tenant still required to pay the rent?
 Can the landlord evict the tenant or can the tenant cancel their lease without penalty?
 In general, if the damage is minor, the tenant will not be able to cancel the lease agreement.
 If the terms regarding property damage are not listed in the lease, speak to your landlord about who is responsible in the event when water damage strikes.

 Accidents happen which is why it is essential to have renters insurance.
 Most places require you have it before allowing you to move in an apartment.
 Depending on the plan you select, coverage can vary from damages to the building, personal content and may even cover the cost of lodging while repairs are being completed.